cthierer/redtail/README.md

 The Bunyan CLI also includes the ability to search logs for specific conditions.
 For example, every request to the redtail server is given an unique identifier, which is returned to the client in the `X-Request-Id` header.
-In the logs, to find all logs for a request with an ID of "A1234":
+To find all logs for a request with an ID of "A1234":

 ```
 %> cat redtail.log | ./node_modules/.bin/bunyan -c 'this.reqId == "A1234"'